CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 # The MailerQ database

 MailerQ can use a database to store configuration data.
-This is either a Mysql, PostgreSql or Sqlite database.
+This is either a MySQL, PostgreSQL or SQLite database.
 We recommend to set up such a database before you run MailerQ, but this is not strictly necessary.
-The Sqlite database is by far the simplest to configure - all you need to do is ensure that the sqlite3 library is installed on your system.
+The SQLite database is by far the simplest to configure - all you need to do is ensure that the `sqlite3` library is installed on your system.

-The other two database systems, Mysql and PostgreSql, take a little more time to set up, but are not too difficult to install too.
+The other two database systems, MySQL and PostgreSQL, take a little more time to set up, but are not too difficult to install either.
 You only need to create the database and put the login and password in the MailerQ configuration file.
 MailerQ does the rest and creates all tables.

 Using a database is *optional*.
 MailerQ can also run without having a database connection.
-However, since connecting to a database is simple (especially a Sqlite database), you better use it with a database.
+However, connecting to a database is simple (especially a SQLite database), and performance is greatly enhanced, so using one is recommended.

 ## Database settings in the config file